xzoert/graphene/README.md

 Furthermore we added an exclamation mark at the end of the line, which indicates the property is *frozen* and Graphene should not adapt its definition anymore (but rather throw an error if it is violated).

-Let's see what graphene did in *Book.def*:
+Let's see what Graphene did in *Book.def*:

      ##### Book #####